-What is the Earle Baum Center?
+What is Earle Baum Center?

 How Can We Help You?
 Getting Started

-Call the Center for information and/or to set up an Intake Appointment, (707) 523-3222.
+Call us for information and/or to set up an intake appointment, (707) 523-3222.

 The intake appointment will guide you through the process of getting started at EBC.
 This is the first step toward getting the help you need.

 Adjusting to sight loss is difficult and we understand that the decision to do something about it is often difficult.
 Now is the time to take the first step and start your journey toward independence.
-The Earle Baum Center offers many classes and training opportunities, all based on your individual needs and goals.
+Earle Baum Center offers many classes and training opportunities, all based on your individual needs and goals.